Articles

 The Interfaith Center on Corporate Responsibility (ICCR), for instance, has announced that it will post vote no campaign materials on its own website.
 The ICCR list includes the companies where proposals have been targeted by VNCs, the proponents, and a brief explanation of the reasons for the VNC.

 Additionally, As You Sow has launched a site called Proxy Open Exchange, which provides a forum where shareholders can post their exempt solicitation filings.
-Many shareholders who have historically made use of exempt solicitations, including John Chevedden, Majority Action, Trillium Asset Management, and many others, have begun using this site.
+Many shareholders who have historically made use of exempt solicitations, including John Chevedden, Majority Action, Trillium Asset Management, and many others, have started using this site.
 The site lists the date of the filing, the filer, the associated company, and the proposal topic.
 Additionally, users can access pdf versions of the exempt filings.

 Conclusion